Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Constraints on BLMBH Particle DM

 where $T$ is the years of observation, $R_{\rm CBC}$ is defined in Eq.\,\ref{eq:BNSrate}, $D_c(z)$ denotes the comoving radial distance as a function of redshift, and $H(z)$ is the Hubble expansion rate at a redshift $z$.
 The cosmological parameters are taken from the latest Planck measurements\,\cite{Planck:2018vyg}.
-The angular dependence of the SNR is encoded within the cumulative distribution of $\Theta$; given by $C_\Theta$, where the argument $\Theta\,=\,\left(\frac{\rho_0}{8} \frac{D_L(z)}{r_0} \right)\left( \frac{1.2\, M_\odot}{(1 + z)\, \mathcal{M}_c} \right)^{5/6}$ varies within 0 and 4\,\mbox{\cite{Taylor:2011fs, Finn:1995ah}}, calculated from the geometry of the sources and the antenna. $D_L(z) = (1+z)D_c(z)$ is the luminosity distance at redshift $z$, the chirp mass of the merging binary is denoted by $\mathcal{M}_c$, and $\rho_0$ and $r_0$ denote the SNR threshold and characteristic distance reach of a particular detector, respectively.
-For this analysis we have considered two cases, taking $\rho_0=8$ and $r_0=$ 80 Mpc for LIGO A+ and \emph{\&} 1591 Mpc for ET, respectively\,\cite {Finn:1995ah}.
+The angular dependence of the SNR is encoded within $C_\Theta$ that varies within 0 and 4, calculated from the geometry of the sources and the antenna\,\mbox{\cite{Taylor:2011fs, Finn:1995ah}}.
 Apart from $R_{\rm CBC}$, the remainder of the expression in Eq.\,\ref{eq: detectionrate} denotes the exposure $\langle \rm VT \rangle$ for a specific detector.
-See Appendix \ref{sec:A2} for the details of the detector exposure.
+See Appendix \ref{sec:A2} for the computation of the detector exposures for LIGO A+ and ET.